This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Field”.

 a) Using a permanent magnet

 d) Using a permanent magnet or electric current

 Explanation: An electric field as well as the permanent magnet produces a magnetic field whereas a temporary magnet fails to do so.

 9. Can we see magnetic flux lines?

 c) Depends on the strength of the field

-d) Only when field strength is very large
+d) Only when the field strength is very large

 Explanation: No, we cannot see magnetic flux lines as the “lines of magnetic flux” is purely an imaginary concept to understand the magnetic field clearly.